status-im/nix-fetchgit-debug/README.md

 Only in /nix/store/9vylzwxxi52bvyr8dcrsaaxj5ppwrid2-nix-fetchgit-debug-f0e389d/nim-waku/vendor/nim-faststreams/.git/objects/pack: pack-b56d89b8eafd21f484dc6af50a7771bbf28ed92c.pack
 ```
 The cause of this seems to be the fact that both the root repo and the `nim-waku` submodule reference the same `nim-faststreams` repo.
 Also both this repo and `nim-waku` use the same `nim-faststreams` commit: [`5df69fc6`](https://github.com/status-im/nim-faststreams/commit/5df69fc6961e58205189cd92ae2477769fa8c4c0).

+# Issue

+Opened an issue for this: https://github.com/NixOS/nixpkgs/issues/100498